 Modern British history

 Arianne Chernock’s research focuses on modern British and European history, with an emphasis on gender, culture, politics, and the monarchy.
 Her first book, Men and the Making of Modern British Feminism (Stanford University Press, 2010), called fresh attention to the forgotten but foundational contributions of men to the creation of the “rights of women” in late-eighteenth-century Britain.
 The book won the 2011 John Ben Snow Prize from the North American Conference on British Studies.
 Articles based on this project have appeared in the Journal of British Studies, Enlightenment and Dissent, and the edited collection Women, Gender and Enlightenment (Palgrave, 2005).
-She is currently writing a book, provisionally titled The Right to Reign and the Rights of Women in Victorian Britain (under contract with Cambridge University Press), which explores women’s rights campaigners’ engagement with Queen Victoria – and the backlash that their engagement precipitated.
+She is currently writing a book, provisionally titled The Right to Rule and the Rights of Women in Victorian Britain (under contract with Cambridge University Press), which explores women’s rights campaigners’ engagement with Queen Victoria – and the backlash that their engagement precipitated.
 Material from this project has been published in Victorian Studies and in the edited collection Engendering Women’s History: A Global Project (NYU Press, 2013).
 In her capacity as a historian of monarchy, Chernock has published numerous opinion pieces and editorials, and provides frequent commentary to a range of print, radio and television outlets.
 She is a regular contributor to WBUR’s Cognoscenti.

-Chernock co-organizes the British Study Group at the Center for European Studies at Harvard University.
-Her research has been supported by grants from the Mellon Foundation, Phi Beta Kappa, Huntington Library, the Humanities Foundation at Boston University, and the American Philosophical Society.
+Chernock’s research has been supported by grants from the Fulbright Foundation, the Mellon Foundation, Phi Beta Kappa, Huntington Library, the Humanities Foundation at Boston University, and the American Philosophical Society.